Snuby/cocos2d-javascript/README.md

     cocos new ~/my_first_project

-This will create a barebones project which simply draws the project name in the centre of the screen.
+This will create a bare-bones project which simply draws the project name in the centre of the screen.

 To test that it's working, on Windows double click the 'Serve project' shortcut